GMUCERG/LWC/software/cryptotvgen/README.md

 - `--gen_test_routine`: Generates AEAD test-vectors for the common sizes of AD and PT.
 - `--gen_test_combined`: Generate interleaved combined AEAD and hash test vectors.

-See help for details and available options.
+Run `cryptotvgen -h` for help and further details on available options.

 - To build the libraries for the reference C implementation of `dummy_lwc` available in [software/dummy_lwc_ref](../dummy_lwc_ref/) run: